-Choose apprenticeships for practical learning pathways to real career opportunities.
+Choose apprenticeships and traineeships for practical learning pathways to real career opportunities.

 Choosing apprenticeships or traineeships within Toowoomba and the Darling Downs opens up endless doors of opportunities to learn a valued trade that will mean you are skilled for a lifetime.

 What is the difference between an apprenticeship and a traineeship?

 An apprenticeship is a legally-binding training agreement between DGT and an apprentice that combines practical learning in a real world environment.
 Apprenticeships provide a trade qualification at Certificate III level or above.
 Most apprenticeships comprise of four stages and take around four years to complete successfully when employed full time.
 Training occurs both on and off the job and will involve some training with a Supervised Registered Training Organisation (SRTO) such as TAFE, an Agricultural College or a private training provider like DGT.
 On successful completion, apprentices receive a nationally recognised certificate of competency.

 A traineeship is a ‘mini’ apprenticeship and provides a nationally recognised qualification at Certificate Level II, III or IV.
 Traineeships generally only last for one year, however many new traineeships at Level III and above are two and in some cases three years in duration.
 Training can occur on and off the job, however in the majority of cases the training can be completed fully on the job with the help of DGT.